Switch (1991 film): Cast

 God is voiced by Linda Gary and Richard Provost.

 Reception

 The film received mixed to negative reviews and holds a 26% rating on Rotten Tomatoes from 23 reviews.
 On Metacritic, the film has a weighted average score of 48 out of 100 based on 23 critics, indicating "mixed or average reviews".

-It debuted at No. 2 at the box office.
+It debuted at No. 2 at the box office behind F/X2.
 Roger Ebert gave it 2½ out of 4 stars.
 He saw unfulfilled potential: "If Edwards had somehow found a way to really grapple with the implications of his story - if he had pushed to see how far he could go - Switch might have been a truly revolutionary comedy, on the order of Tootsie but more sexually frank..."

-The film was released on VHS by HBO Video on October 2, 1991.
+The film was released on VHS on October 2, 1991, by HBO Video.
+It was first released on DVD on November 21, 2000, also by HBO Home Video.

 Legacy

 Although Switch was not a success at the box office, Ellen Barkin was nominated for a Golden Globe Award for Best Actress in a Motion Picture - Musical or Comedy for her role at the 49th Golden Globe Awards, while Bruce Payne was described as a "delightfully wicked Satan" by Film Review.

 This film was indirectly referenced numerous times throughout the long-running series Mystery Science Theater 3000.
 In the original television spots for the film, Jimmy Smits' name was announced in an unusual way: "Ellen Barkin.
 Switch.
 Jimmy Smits.
 Starts Friday."
 The writers of MST3K found it amusing that Smits' name was announced after the title and not announced as "also starring Jimmy Smits" or "with Jimmy Smits", only as "Jimmy Smits".
 Smits became a running gag on the series: in various episodes, a character of the show would say "Jimmy Smits" whenever the word "switch" was uttered or sometimes for seemingly no reason at all.